aclemons/emailrelay/doc/reference.md

 The `strict:` verifier does strict validation of recipient address against system account names and the network domain or `--domain` value.
-For example, it will accept `alice@example.com` as a valid recipient address only if there is a system account called `alice` and the local fully-qualified domain name is `example.com`.
+For example, it will accept `alice@example.com` as a valid local recipient address only if there is a system account called `alice` and the local fully-qualified domain name is `example.com`.
 This verifier is intended to be used for e-mail messages coming in from the public internet.